Victoria Reggie Kennedy: Marriage to Ted Kennedy

 Kennedy and Reggie began dating in June 1991 after meeting at a party celebrating her parents' 40th wedding anniversary.
 Ted Kennedy said of this meeting, "I had known Vicki before, but this was the first time I think I really saw her."
 The relationship became serious in September 1991.
 They were engaged in March 1992, and married July 3, 1992, in a civil ceremony at his home in McLean, Virginia.
 His political career had suffered from a long period of womanizing, drinking, and adverse publicity, and she is credited with allegedly stabilizing his personal life and helping him resume a productive career in the Senate.
 Kennedy was also reportedly devoted to her two children.
-However, it has also been acknowledged that Reggie in fact began dating Kennedy during the time his nephew William Kennedy Smith was undergoing a rape trial, which showed to be a major political liability for Kennedy.

 In Ted Kennedy's 1994 senatorial re-election campaign against moderate Republican Mitt Romney, she was credited by The New York Times with "giving him a political advantage in a difficult contest."
 For a Boston, Massachusetts, reception she organized, 1,200 influential New England women met five of Kennedy's Senate colleagues.
 Reggie became Ted's principal assistant and closest political advisor.
 By 1997, she no longer practiced law.
 Following Ted Kennedy's May 2008 diagnosis of brain cancer, Reggie became his primary caregiver.